 Hi, readers!
 I am beyond pleased to announce a very special post today on ILRB.
 Recently, I asked both authors and romance readers to come to me with their responses to this big question: “What Does Romance Mean to Me?”
 I was genuinely interested in what made us all tick, what continued to draw us to the genre.
 Why do we love “love” so much?
 I wanted to dig deep into the heart of each person.
 And I’ve gotten some incredible feedback.
 Today is the next post in this series.

-So, without further ado, let’s turn the mic over to author Tina Donahue, who has a few things to say about the question at hand.
+So, without further ado, let’s turn the mic over to author Vivienne Vincent, who has some things to say about the question at hand.

 Wait, we’re not quite finished!